 Advantages of the Pass-By architecture include potential single point of installation and the ability to monitor all types of network traffic.
-Deployment of a sniffer solution is straight forward on small networks but grows guickly in complexity in environments with multiple subnets.
-Since traffic is not visible to the sniffer computer across subnets, a sniffer computer must be installed on each subnet in a medium or large scale network.
-If a sniffer server or appliance fails, communication does not cease.
+Deployment of a sniffer solution is straight forward on small networks but grows quickly in complexity in If a sniffer server or appliance fails, environments with multiple subnets. communication does not cease.
 This is typically the preferred failure mode except in highly secure implementations.
-A sniffer's inherent design makes Pass-By non-deterministic; sniffers must capture, analyze and control network traffic on the fly.
-Access to Internet content must be denied with an immediate response to the machine making the requests.
-It is quite possible in this type of architecture for the sniffer server or appliance to become overloaded and respond in a timeframe longer than the desired Internet server thus failing to reliably block prohibited content.
-As with the Pass-Through architecture, the Pass-By architecture also requires remote and mobile users to be inefficiently routed back through the UIM environment for each request for Internet content in order for the remote machine to be monitored and controlled.
-It is also possible to circumvent content monitoring and control by using a local WiFi connection or through the use of a mobile modem.
+A sniffer's inherent design makes Pass-By nondeterministic; Sniffers must capture, analyze and control network traffic on the fly.
+Access to Internet content must be denied with a real-time response to the machine making the requests.
+It is guite possible in this type of architecture for the sniffer server or appliance to become overloaded and respond in a timeframe longer than the actual Internet server.
+As with the Pass-Through architecture, the Pass-By architecture also requires remote and mobile users to be inefficiently routed back through the EIM environment for each request for Internet content in order for the remote machine to be monitored and controlled.
+It is also possible to circumvent content monitoring and control by using a local WiFi connection or through the use of a dial-up modem.